Wondering if you should switch to an Instagram creator profile?

 While Creator Studio is good for one-off posts, it’s a very simple tool and doesn’t allow you to plan your Instagram feed, manage comments, or post to multiple social platforms.

-It’s also important to note that when you switch to a creator profile, you lose the ability to Auto Publish your Instagram posts with Later and you won’t be able to use Later’s Instagram Analytics to track your account’s growth.
+It’s also important to note that when you switch to a creator profile, you lose the ability to Auto Publish your Instagram posts with Later, but you will still be able to use Later’s Instagram Analytics to track your account’s growth.

 Instagram Creator Profile Feature #4: Flexible Profile Controls